digitalpenguin/Commerce_MultiLang/README.md

 ----------------
 Add these to each context.
 (In addition to the context settings required by Babel and LangRouter.)

-- *commercemultilang.category_root_id* - This is the id of the "Categories" resource for that context.
+- *commerce_multilang.category_root_id* - This is the id of the "Categories" resource for that context.
 - *commerce.cart_resource* - The id of your cart resource.
 - *commerce.checkout_resource* - The id of your checkout resource.
-- *commercemultilang.product_detail_page* - This is the id of your viewport resource.
+- *commerce_multilang.product_detail_page* - This is the id of your viewport resource.
 (Product detail page will be loaded into this resource by a plugin.)